milomedia/tilix/prepub/win-win-partnerships.md

 > **Distribution Network Operators (DNOs)** offer a delivery mechanism rather than a channel to market.
 There are mandatory Buyer-Supplier relationship between a licensed energy retailers and DNOs rather than strategic alliances.

 Whitelabel energy supply are classic distribution deals.
 For example, British Gas offers products and services under the Sainsbury’s Energy brand, while SSE works with Marks & Spencer to provide M&S Energy.
 Even with Ofgem clarifying its position on the regulatory treatment of these types of deals, it is not all a bed of roses.
-In 2016 Age UK were criticised roundly after over its relationship with E.ON.
+In 2016 Age UK was criticised roundly after over its relationship with E.ON.

 ### Digital Partnerships
 In digital markets partnerships embodied as APIs, microservices, open data and platforms are proving to be critical for the success of many businesses.
-Within the energy & home services space, many entrepreneurs see a future where customers can access the information they need and interact wherever is most convenient for them.
+Within the energy and home services space, many entrepreneurs see a future where customers can access the information they need and interact wherever is most convenient for them.
 This might mean viewing bills through a digital banking app, or managing council tax bills through a WhatsApp bot.
 This is a natural way for digital natives to interact.
-To achieve this, platforms and APIs are needed behind the scenes to glue it all together.
+To achieve this, platforms and APIs are needed behind-the-scenes to glue it all together.

 There are many APIs and data sets for energy industry software engineers to leverage.
 However, developers moving in from other sectors find interfaces within the energy industry are not as modern, useful, findable or as open as in other sectors.